 GoogleUpdate

-You can also utilize the System Configuration utility to disable the automatic Chrome updates.
-For that, follow some of the simple steps we have shared below.
+You can also use the System Configuration utility to disable automatic Chrome updates.
+Here’s what you need to do.

 1. Press the Windows Key + R button on your keyboard.
 This will open the RUN dialog box.
 On the RUN dialog box, type in msconfig and hit the Enter button.